getmoin/credential-showcase-api/charts/credential-showcase/README.md

 # About this project
-Into the space and out of consciousness!
+Out of the space and beyond of consciousness!